inab/oeb-fairsoft-evaluator-post-installation/README.md

 This repository contains the fallback page for the [OEB FAIRsoft Evaluator](https://github.com/apps/oeb-fairsoft-evaluator) app installation.
 This means that when the [OEB FAIRsoft Evaluator](https://github.com/apps/oeb-fairsoft-evaluator) app  is installed on a repository, the user will be redirected to this page.

 This page is a simple static Nuxt page composed by one "page": the [index.vue](./pages/index.vue) page.
-This page looks somthing like this:
+This page looks something like this:

 ![screenshot](./static/figure_one.png)